19hours/sg-statutes/Acts/Income Tax Act.md

 (e) for the purposes of a trade which consists of the storage of goods or materials on their arrival in Singapore;

-(f) for the purposes of a trade in intensive poultry production as may be approved by the Minister or such person as he may appoint;
+(f) for the purposes of a trade in intensive poultry production as may be approved on or before 22nd May 2010 by the Minister or such person as he may appoint;

 [29/2010 wef 23/02/2010]